Student nominated for Emmy

 Share this post

 Ole-Gabriel Buljo is a daily student at Music Production at Vefsn Folkehøgskole Toppen.
 Today he travels to New York to be present during International Emmy Awards 2025.
-He is in NRK series “Oro Jaska — Keep Shut Up”.
+He plays a role NRK series “Oro Jaska — Keep Shut Up”.
 The series has been nominated in Live-Action category for children and young people, and has the international title Shut UP.

 You have to be a little excited when you're involved in something so big.
 Ole-Gabriel is usually a feisty type, but now we can see it bubbling over a bit.